Updated: Jul 1

 Currency markets have been quite insulated from the concerns over the virus so far and we have seen EUR trade within the 1.10-1.12 range since the beginning of the year.
 GBP had a brief downside test of 1.2950 but has managed to trade back up to 1.32 on relief that Boris did actually ‘Get Brexit Done’ and the Bank of England saw fit to leave UK rates unchanged.
 We would expect GBP to fade as we start to get into the trade deal negotiations which will inevitably bring more challenges and UK growth will likely be hampered by a general reluctance from business to invest until the terms of the deal are known.

-We had been advocating Gold and Long dated bonds as important risk mitigating assets to the portfolio and so far they have been exactly what the doctor ordered.
-We continue to see multiple scenarios that work well for owning precious metals and see no reason to change our view here.
 In our previous outlook we had said that we felt that Q1 would be challenging for equity markets given positioning, sentiment and valuations.
 It seems this virus(2019-nCoV) has given the ammunition needed to begin a correction.
 Another potential cause for concern is the Democratic primaries, where polling suggests Bernie Sanders as the frontrunner to go up against Trump in the November US election.
 This would be very negative for markets and may prolong the correction if it was felt that he might actually win.

 Overall, we still think the dip will get bought at some point over the next couple of months once these latest fears reach their climax and the various ‘big guns’ get called in to support markets (think FED rate cuts and Global QE).
-For anyone trying to navigate an investment portfolio in these times, diversification and optionality remain a must.

 Good Luck out there.